-For programmers and software developers, the Internet Computer platform provides unique capabilities and opportunities within a framework that simplifies how you can design, build, and deploy applications.
+For programmers and software developers, the Internet Computer blockchain provides unique capabilities and opportunities within a framework that simplifies how you can design, build, and deploy applications.
 A key part of this framework is a new, general purpose programming language, Motoko.
 Motoko is a programming language that has been specifically designed to take full advantage of the unique features that the Internet Computer provides, including:

 The ability to define programs directly using

 The use of

 awaitsyntax to enable programming asynchronous messaging as if it was synchronous processing.

 The ability to leverage orthogonal persistence using data structures without external databases or storage volumes.

 As a modern, high-level programming language, Motoko provides some key features of its own, including:

 Support for big integer operations and overflow protection.